Developer Guide: Build, Price, and Bill with Paid

 Returns the Order object upon successful creation.
 It’s recommended to store the returned order ID in your own system for future reference and operations.

-Paid measures how each AI SDR is used through signals—immutable events you emit in real time.
-Every signal links back to the Order you created (for example, Acme Ltd’s Annual subscription for AI SDR – Pro plan), so Paid can measure all your agent activities against it, and can also price the event and invoice it if you charge your customers on outcome.
+Paid measures how each Product is used through Signals—immutable events you emit in real time.
+Every Signal links back to the Order you created (for example, Acme Ltd’s Annual subscription for AI SDR – Pro plan), so Paid can measure all your product activities against it, and can also price the event and invoice it if you charge your customers on outcome.

-We’ll switch to an AI SDR example and stream signals for common SDR activities: sending outbound emails, making calls, logging replies, and booking meetings.
+We’ll use an AI SDR example and stream Signals for common SDR activities: sending outbound emails, making calls, logging replies, and booking meetings.

 Only instrument activities and outcomes that mean something to your customers.